Kaisa Korhonen: Personal life

 Korhonen was born in Sotkamo in 1941 to provost Kusti Vihtori and mother Kirsti Johanna Korhonen.
 The family moved to Helsinki in 1957.

 In 1965, Korhonen married composer Kaj Chydenius.
 They had two sons, Kalle and Jussi Chydenius, born in 1970 and 1972, respectively.
-Jussi Chydenius is a member of the a capella group Rajaton.
+Jussi Chydenius is a member of the a cappella group Rajaton.
 They divorced in 1988.

 In 1991, Korhonen married actor Matti Tapio Rasila.

 Korhonen died in Helsinki on 25 April 2024, at the age of 82.
 Korhonen's ex-husband, Kaj Chydenius, had died five days earlier.